GoogleCloudPlatform/gcsfuse/docs/semantics.md

 As in any file system, file inodes in a gcsfuse file system logically contain file contents and metadata.
-A file inode is initialized with a particular generation of a particular object within GCS (the "source generation"), and its contents are initially exactly the contents of that generation.
+A file inode is initialized with a particular generation of a particular object within GCS (the "source generation"), and its contents are initially exactly the contents and metadata of that generation.

+### Creation

+When a file is created anew because it doesn't alrady exist and `open(2)` was called with `O_CREAT`, an empty object with the appropriate name is created in GCS.
+The resulting generation is used as the source generation for the inode, and it is as if that object had been pre-existing and was opened.

 <a name="file-inode-modifications"></a>
 ### Modifications